Genes, Environment, and Health Branch (GEH)

 Health Scientist Administrator

 Lisa Helbling Chadwick, Ph.D., joined the Division of Extramural Research and Training in 2008.
-Chadwick is one of the program directors of the NIH Roadmap Epigenomics Program, and is one of the scientific contacts for NIEHS-funded epigenetics studies.
-In addition, she directs extramural research programs in transgenerational inheritance, aryl hydrocarbon receptor biology, microbiome/environment interaction, and the development of non-mammalian model systems for environmental health research.
-She represents NIEHS in a number of trans-NIH programs, including the Human Microbiome Project, the Knockout Mouse Program, and the Trans-NIH Zebrafish Coordinating Committee.
+Chadwick is involved in the leadership of several NIH Common Fund efforts, including the 4D Nucleome Program and the NIH Roadmap Epigenomics Program.
+In addition, she directs extramural research programs in transgenerational inheritance, aryl hydrocarbon receptor biology, microbiome/environment interaction, and is one of the scientific contacts for NIEHS-funded epigenetics studies.
 Chadwick’s scientific background is in complex trait genetics, epigenetics, and chromatin biology.
-She received her Ph.D. in genetics from Case Western Reserve University for her work on identifying genetic modifiers of X chromosome inactivation.
+She received a Ph.D. in genetics from Case Western Reserve University for her work on identifying genetic modifiers of X chromosome inactivation.
 Prior to joining the Division of Extramural Research and Training, she completed a postdoctoral fellowship in Division of Intramural Research at NIEHS, studying the role of chromatin remodeling complexes in the maintenance of heterochromatin.